 A notice, from NESO, to each relevant Network Operator (copied to market participants) to instruct them to stop implementing the Demand Control Rotation Protocol.
 Several Workgroup members noted that this notice could not take effect immediately, as the Network Operator’s network might need to be reconfigured to return to ‘business as usual’ normal operations.

 These notices were added to the legal text by the Proposer following Workgroup feedback.
 The Workgroup agreed that defining "Demand Control Rotation Period" as a specific term in the Grid Code would be beneficial for clarity and consistency.

+The NESO SME requested Network Operators to confirm whether they can meet the requirements for timings specified in OC6.9.4.
+The NESO SME also agreed to take this point to ETG for further clarification.

 OC6.9.6: The proposed Legal Text originally included provision for Network Operators to have an exemption from certain obligations and delivery incentives outlined in their licences.
 The Authority representative noted the importance of understanding which incentives and licence requirements Network Operators might not be able to meet during a Demand Control Rotation Period.
 They suggested that the Authority could consider ex-post derogations when evaluating incentives and also mentioned the need to check from a legal perspective whether the text in OC6.9.6 is applicable within the bounds of the existing licence, rather than through primary legislation.
 The Authority Representative took an action to consider these issues and provided the Workgroup with a letter previously sent to the Electricity Networks Association (ENA) regarding derogations (Annex 05).
 Several Network Operator Workgroup members expressed concern with this, noting that even though the DCRP would be beneficial to society, it would not be beneficial for Network Operators to implement it over ESEC due to the lack of protection to them if they fail to meet obligations over a prolonged use of the DCRP.
 The Proposer advised that they also had this concern and wanted to find a solution which ensured a neutral application (whereby Network Operators were not unduly penalised if the DCRP was utilised by NESO).
+Network Operator Workgroup members were asked to consider what licence requirements were likely to require a derogation if DCRP was used.
+They indicated that the letter in Annex 05 would cover the licence requirements that would need a derogation, however noted some practical challenges with meeting obligations.

 Operating Code 7:

-The Workgroup reviewed the amendments made to OC7 Appendix 1.
+The Workgroup reviewed the amendments made to OC7 Appendix 1 to add the new notices required for DCRP.
 One Workgroup member noted that the ‘To: For Information’ column should refer to Market Participants and the Authority for the notices introduced by GC0176.
+The Workgroup agreed the need to include a section for the types of National Electricity Transmission System notices, potentially under OC7.4.8.4, to avoid renumbering.
+The Workgroup agreed to avoid paraphrasing the notices' purposes and instead refer directly to the relevant OC6 sections, to prevent confusion and ensure consistency.
+The Workgroup also agreed that the Appendix 1 tables should be reformatted from portrait to landscape for improved readability.

 Glossary and Definitions: